typetetris/web-app-demo/README.md

 This is intended to become a little web application demo.

+## How to run it

+### Using pnpm

+1. Clone the repository
+1. Start the backend, run `cargo run -p web-app-demo-backend` To get more logging, set the environment variable `RUST_LOG` to `info`.
+On Linux you could run `RUST_LOG="info" cargo run -p web-app-demo-backend` for example.
+1. Install the frontend dependencies, run `pnpm install`
+1. Serve the frontend, run `pnpm -r run dev`
+1. Open the browser at the printed url
+1. Explore

+### Using npm

+1. Clone the repository
+1. Start the backend, run `cargo run -p web-app-demo-backend` To get more logging, set the environment variable `RUST_LOG` to `info`.
+On Linux you could run `RUST_LOG="info" cargo run -p web-app-demo-backend` for example.
+1. Install the frontend dependencies, with `./frontend` as the working directory run `npm install`.
+   On linux you could do `cd frontend; npm install` for example.
+1. Serve the frontend, with `./frontend` as the working directory run `npm dev`.
+1. Open the browser at the printed url
+1. Explore

+## Missing things

 There is a lot missing (at the moment):

   - Configurability in the backend like listening endpoint